-Hypothesis 5: Racial minority suppliers benefit less than White suppliers from online feedback consisting of numerical ratings.
+Hypothesis 6: racial-minority suppliers benefit less than White suppliers from online feedback consisting of numerical ratings.

-Hypothesis 6: Racial minority suppliers benefit more than White suppliers from online feedback consisting of textual reviews.
+Hypothesis 7: racial-minority suppliers benefit more than White suppliers from online feedback consisting of textual reviews.

-Additionally, research has shown consumers' tendency to seek out media that conform to their own beliefs, which is facilitated by the lower cost of production and dissemination of online information (Bimber and Davis, 2003).
-As a result, consumers of Internet sources such as online news (Nie et al., 2010) and social media (Bond and Messing, 2015) often hold stronger ideological views.
+Research has shown consumers' tendency to seek out media that conform to their own beliefs, which has become easier in part due to the lower cost of production and dissemination of online information (Bimber and Davis, 2003).
+As a result, consumers of online news (Nie et al., 2010) and social media (Bond and Messing, 2015) often hold stronger ideological views.
 It also takes longer for extreme conservatives to become providers of neutral content than extreme liberals in online crowd-sourced environments (Greenstein et al., 2021).
-Thus, the impact of online reviews is also likely to affect the ideological distance faced by racial minority entrepreneurs, who are often more liberal than their White peers (Kleinfeld, 2023).
-As a result, I expect:
+Thus, the impact of online reviews is also likely to affect the ideological distance faced by racialminority entrepreneurs, who are often more liberal than their White peers (Kleinfeld, 2023).
+As a result, I expect that:

-Hypothesis 7: The impact of online feedback is more pronounced in ideologically conservative markets.
+Hypothesis 8: The impact of online feedback is more pronounced in ideologically conservative markets.

-3 Data and Basic Empirical Approach
+3 Data and Empirical Approach